OutwalkStudios/firefly/packages/firefly/README.md

 ## Building Services

-Services are classes marked with `@Injectable()` that are used to write business logic and interact with a database.
-Services are automatically available to other services and controllers through [dependency injection](#dependency-injection) with the `@Inject()` decorator.
+Services are classes marked with the `@Injectable()` decorator that are used to write business logic and interact with a database.
+Services are automatically available to controllers and other services through [dependency injection](#dependency-injection).

 Services are only detected by Firefly when naming your files ending with `.service.js`.
 Ex: `tasks.service.js`.